 - 4 cups apple juice

-- 1 large apple quartered
+- 1 large apple (quartered)

-- 1 yellow onion quartered
+- 1 yellow onion (quartered)

+- Cool.
 Remove the brine from the heat and stir in the remaining cold apple juice and the ice cubes.
-Once the brine is fully chilled, pour over your turkey.
-Nestle the sliced apple and onion in the brine around your turkey.
-Brine in a container that can keep the turkey fully submerged in the brine.
+Allow the brine to fully cool before adding the turkey.